 There are several self-directed retirement accounts available.
 Individuals can also own more than one self-directed account if s/he chooses.
 Plans include traditional, Roth, SEP and SIMPLE IRAs.
 Individual or solo 401(k) plans, as well as education and health savings accounts can also be self-directed.

-Not all custodians allow every alternative asset in plans they house—but Midland IRA does.
+Not all custodians allow every alternative asset in plans they house—but Midland does.
 As a self-directed retirement plan administrator that serves clients across the nation who hold over $1 billion in assets, our mission is to provide exceptional service, customized to the unique needs and goals of each client.

-Contact Midland IRA today to discover the freedom and flexibility you gain when you decide to take control of securing your own successful financial future.
+Contact Midland today to discover the freedom and flexibility you gain when you decide to take control of securing your own successful financial future.